CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates specific capabilities (navigate, snapshot, responsive checks, console/perf traces), names the technology (Chrome DevTools MCP), and provides explicit trigger guidance with both example phrases and a trigger terms list.
-It is well-differentiated and would be easy for Claude to select appropriately from a large skill set.
+This is a strong skill description that clearly articulates specific capabilities (navigate, snapshot, responsive checks, console/perf traces), provides explicit trigger guidance with both example phrases and a trigger terms list, and occupies a distinct niche around Chrome DevTools browser testing.
+It follows third-person voice and is concise without unnecessary padding.

 DimensionReasoningScore